-Well, when you're going through your fight (life), you're going to be getting hit all the time, and it's really easy to get tired of that.
-It's easy to get upset, angry - to lose focus, and to forget about the plan, which is to be a counter puncher, to counter strike.
+Well, when you're going through your fight (or life), you're going to be getting hit all the time, and it's really easy to get tired of it.
+It's easy to get upset, angry, to lose focus, and to forget about the plan.
+Which is to counter strike!
 But patience is how you persevere, it's how you win.
-Even though you get punched dozens, maybe hundreds of times in a particular fight, the boxer that is patient, will end up winning.
+Even though you get punched dozens (maybe hundreds) of times in a particular fight.
+But the boxer that is patient will end up winning.
 Why?
 Because they stick to the plan.

 Myth: The Straight Line of Success

 It's more like a squiggly line full of trials and tribulations and failure.
-And then you eventually get to your goal, at least in a perfect world you do.
+And then you eventually get to your goal... or in a perfect world you do.

-Patience is that time that you're spending trying and failing and getting punched in the face over and over again.
+Patience is that time that you spend trying and failing... and getting punched in the face over and over again.
 It's the time you remember the plan, even when you don't see progress.
 Patience is not about just waiting for what you want, or being okay with not getting it.
 It's not about just being okay with not having the money or the job you wanted or the degree or the relationship.
 When you set a goal, you already don't have what you want.
-Deciding it will be too hard or take too long and choosing a new goal isn't patience; that's complacency.
+Deciding it will be too hard or take too long and choosing a new goal isn't patience.
+That's complacency.

 Patience is you having faith in the plan, knowing it's going to work, and playing to your strengths.